 Your hospital bag is an important part of your hospital stay.
-I actually have a whole post on what to put in your hospital bag, but today I want to narrow it down a bit for my c-section mammas.
+I actually have a whole post on what to put in your hospital bag, but today I want to narrow it down a bit for my c-section delivery mammas.

 Of course, this is for people who have a planned cesarean section, but it’s important to remember that, on average, 33% of moms have a c-section, so this is just good info for all moms to briefly run through as they approach their due date.